mlubinsky/mlubinsky.github.com/pg/README.md

 SELECT ST_SetSRID(ST_MakePoint(longitude,latitude),4326) as geom
 		 FROM list_points
 Sometimes you may want to convert your data to a specific coordinate system.
 It is possible with the ST_Transform function, which moves the coordinates of a geometry from its current system to another one.

+SELECT ST_AsText(geom) as points FROM list_geom
+SELECT ST_X(geom) as longitude, ST_Y(geom) as latitude FROM list_geom

 ```